sigsum/sigsum/doc/design.md

 of sigsum logs, ultimately leaving us with a design that has the below properties.
 It does not mean that the sigsum log design is set in stone yet, but it is mature enough to capture what type of ecosystem we want to bootstrap.
-- **Preserved data flows:** a verifier can enforce sigsum logging without making additional outbound network connections.
+- **Preserved data flows:** an end-user can enforce sigsum logging without making additional outbound network connections.
 Proofs of public logging are provided using the same distribution mechanism as is used for distributing the actual data.
-In other words, the signer talks to the log on behalf of the verifying party.
+In other words, the signer talks to the log on behalf of the end-user.
 - **Sharding to simplify log life cycles:** sigsum logs have open-ended shard intervals that determine the point in time that incoming submissions must be scoped for.
 Past submissions cannot be replayed in non-overlapping shards.